thesocompany/thesocompany.github.io/onboarding.md

 If you’re building a page from scratch, you’ll often need to copy-and-paste code from other pages.
 Find examples of elements to copy-and-paste.

-Vets.gov Code of Conduct

-We don’t discriminate or harass, and we’re inclusive.
-Find out how to (and how not to) act.

-Kudos to griffins riding unicorns…or a guide to Vets.gov teams

-It’s pretty nerdy up in here.
-Everyone fairly freely admits it.
-So here’s a description of our teams:

-Nebula: Overall Vets.gov content and hardening (by “hardening,” we mean constantly improving the site so it’s more user-friendly).

-Rainbows: Creates and builds forms and tools.
-Content team provides content support (writing and editing) Some examples of the tools the team works on:
-•      Education, Health Care, Pension/Burial forms
-•      686 Dependents form
-•      VIC application
-•      email messaging (new initiative)
-Find out more about Rainbows
-Unicorns: Creates and builds forms and tools.
-Content team provides content support (writing and editing) Some examples of the tools the team works on:
-•      526 Disability form
-•      Post-9/11 GI Bill Benefits tool
-•      VA Letters
-•      Appeals
-Griffins:
-•      Vets.gov sign-in and identity verification (includes signing in via ID.me, DS Logon, and MHV)
-•      Facility Locator
-Dragons Team:
-•      Personalization initiative for Vets.gov (i.e., account page, profile page, Vets.gov dashboard)
-Kudos Team:
-•      Improve the sign-in experience
-Find out more about Kudos

 Stuff you’ll need every day: